The Following Property Tax Exemptions are Available to Residential Property Owners

 - You must have a total gross household income of no more than $100,000 in the year prior to the property tax year in question.

-The Returning Veterans Homestead Exemption provides a one-time $5,000 reduction in a property’s equalized assessed value (EAV) to qualifying veterans who return from active duty in an armed conflict involving the armed forces of the United States.
+The Returning Veterans Homestead Exemption provides a $5,000 reduction in a property’s equalized assessed value (EAV) to qualifying veterans who return from active duty in an armed conflict involving the armed forces of the United States in the year they return and the following year.
 To receive this exemption, the veteran must file an application upon their return home.

 The Disabled Person’s Homestead Exemption provides a $2,000 reduction in a property’s equalized assessed value (EAV) to a qualifying property owned by a disabled person.
 A disabled person must file an annual application by the county’s due date to continue to receive this exemption.

-The Disabled Veterans' Homeowner Exemption provides an annual reduction in the equalized assessed value (EAV) on the primary residence occupied by a disabled veteran on January 1 of the assessement year.
+The Disabled Veterans' Homeowner Exemption provides an annual reduction in the equalized assessed value (EAV) on the primary residence occupied by a disabled veteran on January 1 of the assessment year.
 The amount of the exemption each year depends on the percentage of the disabled veteran's service-connected disability as certified by the U.S. Department of Veterans' Affairs.
-A disabled veteran with at least a 75% service-connected disability will receive an annual $5,000 reduction in EAV.
-A veteran with a 50% to 74% service-connected disability will receive an annual $2,500 reduction in EAV.
+A disabled veteran with at least a 70% service-connected disability will be completely exempt from property taxation.
+A veteran with a 50% to 69% service-connected disability will receive an annual $5,000 reduction in EAV.
+A veteran with a 30% to 49% service connected disability will receive an annual $2,500 reduction in EAV.
 A disabled veteran must apply for this exemption each year.

 The Home Improvement Exemption encourages the expansion or renovation of homes by delaying taxation on up to $75,000 worth of improvements for at least four years.
 You do not have to apply for a Home Improvement Exemption.
 It will be given automatically.
 You will be eligible for the exemption after you apply for a building permit to improve your home.